-Regional economic development minister Shane Jones dipped into the Provincial Growth Fund to find $2 million for five more digital hubs.
+Regional economic development minister Shane Jones found $2 million in the Provincial Growth Fund for five more digital hubs.

 The hubs provide free wi-fi, co-working space and advice for people outside the main centres.